aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/retrieve_data.md

 ...
 ```

-The last part may take a while, a progress bar should help you see that stuff is going on.
+The final stage of this process may take a number of minutes, at which time there is a progress bar to track the status of the export.

+You will now have a new export archive `my_tutorial_nodes.aiida` in your current path.
+Note down this path, for example below we use the path: `/home/max/my_tutorial_nodes.aiida`.

 ## Download exported archive

-Note down the path to your new export archive `my_tutorial_nodes.aiida`.
-In the following, I use the path: `/home/max/my_tutorial_nodes.aiida`.

-First, open a new terminal on your local machine.
+Open a new terminal on your local machine, then you can run the following:
-Either `cd` into the path you wish to store the export archive or note down the path.
-In the following, I use the path: `/path/to/archive/`.
-But if you are running the command from the path you wish to store the export archive, you could use `./` instead of `/path/to/archive/`.

 ```console
 $ scp aiidatutorial:/home/max/my_tutorial_nodes.aiida /path/to/archive/
 my_tutorial_nodes.aiida ...
 ```

+where `/path/to/archive/` will be the path on your local machine where you want to download the archive to.
+Or you can `cd` to this path and instead use `./`.

 ## Import exported archive in your local AiiDA installation

-For the last part, you can import the AiiDA archive like you have done all other archives during the tutorial, using `verdi import`:
+You can now import the AiiDA archive like you have done all other archives during the tutorial, using `verdi import`:

 ```console
 $ verdi -p LOCAL_PROFILE import /path/to/archive/my_tutorial_nodes.aiida